jidongbsu/cs333/labs/dns/README.md

 3 Linux VMs: Victim (DNS) Client, Victim (DNS) Server, Attacker.
 All 3 VMs are located in the same network.

-The following is the IP addresses and MAC addresses for the VMs used in this README.
+The following is the IP addresses for the VMs used in this README.

 | VM  |  IP Address   |        Role         |
 |-----|---------------|---------------------|